shubhe25p/shubhe25p.github.io/_pages/experience.md

           * Removed redundant code from all workers by building a base package.
 This package follows the [Factory Pattern](https://en.wikipedia.org/wiki/Factory_method_pattern) for its advantages of extensibility.

           * Deployed Cassandra Multi-region cluster for high frequency of write requests which Postgres could not handle during a request spike.
 Additionally helped with setting up Stargate, a GraphQL API gateway for CassandraDB.

-          * Trained a Hidden Markov model to detect a spike in the number of jobs entering this system so it would be handled responsibily by Horizontal Pod Autoscaler(HPA).
-Detected spikes with an accuracy of 92.65%.

       * Successfuly upgraded a production Kubernetes cluster of [Dolphin](https://dolphin.evs7.com/) with minimal downtime.